razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 #### A11y

-Would be ideal if we can render it as `Button` with `aria-expanded` prop to handle state of dropdown open and close
+Would be ideal if we can render it as `button` with `aria-expanded` prop to handle state of dropdown open and close

 ### `Dropdown.Overlay`

 An Overlay that positions dropdown correctly.
-Also a wrapper for `React Portal`.

 The animations for dropdown and Aria attributes like `aria-multiselectable="true"` `role="listbox"` like things can be added on Dropdown overlay here based on variant passed to `Dropdown` component.